 Create a Routine and Stick to It

 With the exception of holidays and vacations, it’s important to ensure that your child sticks to a predictable routine.
 Try to create consistency with scheduling wake-up time, bedtime, and mealtimes, and set aside special family time and play time, too.
+Try making chore times consistent as well, for example, have your child brush the husky once a week every Friday.
 Daily, weekly, monthly, and yearly routines create stability.

 Be Consistent With Discipline

 Most kids get into trouble.
 It’s a normal part of childhood!
 At the same time, it’s important to note that children need to understand what’s expected, and they need to know what to anticipate in terms of consequences when those expectations aren’t met or when set boundaries are pushed.
 Avoid empty threats, keep your temper under control, and don’t be a pushover.
 Discipline should foster learning, not create distance between you and your child.

 Date When and How it is Good for you!

 Dating can be an adventure for you and a good opportunity to show your kids the healthy side of relationships.
 Many single moms can feel apprehensive about dating again, especially when considering their kids.
 However, there is a way to strike balance with dating that allows for a happier you, and ultimately a happier mom.